 As you share positive experiences of your customers, you’ll ultimately increase your business’ authenticity and credibility while reducing any uncertainty your audience has about your products and services.

 Optimising your email design for mobile is standard practice over the past few years.
-In 2023, you need to take things one step further by ensuring your emails maintain their quality across dark and light modes.
+In 2024, you need to take things one step further by ensuring your emails maintain their quality across dark and light modes.

-The most common mistake marketers make is using png images with transparent backgrounds that render oddly on wither of these modes.
+The most common mistake marketers make is using png images with transparent backgrounds that render oddly on either of these modes.
 Be mindful of your choice of font colour and font size and more recently, font weight so prospects reading your emails on mobile are not having a poor experience.

 Hot Tip: Make sure your email size is limited to 102kb.
 GMail clips all content that appears after that limit is reached, prompting users to ‘View entire message’.
 Keeping this in mind, make sure the most important part of your message (including your CTA) is included at the beginning of your email vs the end.